 After what happened with the princes, the Emperor of Japan, Mikado, came to see the beautiful Kaguya-hime.
 And like the others, when he fell in love, he asked her to marry him.
 But Kaguya-hime also rejected her marriage proposal.

 That summer, whenever Kaguya-hime saw the full moon, her eyes filled with tears.
 Although her adoptive parents worried a lot and questioned her, she was unable to tell them what was wrong.
 His behavior became increasingly erratic.

 Finally, she revealed that she was not of this world and should return to her people on the moon.

 Taketori monogatari – Kaguya-hime returns to the moon

-The story is very giant
+The story is too big

-Legend has it that the word immortality, 不死 (fushi), has become the name of the mountain, Mount Fuji.
-It is also said that the mountain kanji, 富士山 (literally "Abundant Mountain with Warriors"), is derived from the Emperor's army climbing the mountain slopes to carry out his order.
+Legend has it that the word immortality, 不死 (fushi), became the name of the mountain, Mount Fuji.
+It is also said that the kanji for the mountain, 富士山 (literally "Mountain Abundant with Warriors"), is derived from the Emperor's army climbing the slopes of the mountain to carry out his order.

 But what do you think about this story?
 If you have more information, questions, suggestions, just leave your comment.
 Remembering that this story has several versions with some different details.
-So, you can leave some information about other versions as well.
+So you can leave some information about other versions as well.

 Also, I ask that you take a look at the website page on social media, like and share to help us.
 Anyway, thanks for reading this article so far, until next time.